-Corporal Ronald Howlin: Want to get out?
+Ronald Howlin: Want to get out?

+Lizzie: Yeah.

-Lizzie Peabody: Yeah.
-Not in a house, but Corporal Howlin says he needs to check on the research boats.
+Lizzie: Not a house, but Corporal Howlin says he needs to check on the research boats.

-Corporal Ronald Howlin: Ah, I kind of feel happy.
-Never have somebody out here talking to me.
-A lot of times talking to myself.
+Ronald Howlin: I kind of feel happy.
+I never have somebody out here talking to me.

+Ronald Howlin: A lot of times talking to myself.

-Lizzie Peabody: The water looks like liquid silver under the full moon.
-Oh, this is beautiful.
-I wait for Corporal Holland to check on the boats, make sure everything is ship shape.
-It feels really peaceful out here.
-And I start to think how nice it would be to spend all this time out here alone in nature.
-I can feel a very light breeze and then I notice a little tickle on the hair of my arms.
-Are you feeling little cobwebs on you right now?
+Lizzie: The water looks like liquid silver under the full moon.

+Lizzie: Oh, this is beautiful.

+Lizzie: I wait for Corporal Howlin to check on the boats, make sure everything is ship shape.
+It feels really peaceful out here, and I start to think how nice it would be to spend all this time out here alone in nature.
+I can feel a very light breeze, and then I notice a little tickle on the hair of my arms.

+Lizzie: Are you feeling like little cobwebs on you right now?

-Corporal Ronald Howlin: Yes.
+Ronald Howlin: Yes.
 You walked into some spiderwebs.

-Lizzie Peabody: I don't mind.
-But where are they coming from?
+Lizzie: I don't mind but, like, where are they coming from?

-Corporal Ronald Howlin: We can walk out there, I'll show you where they come from.
+Ronald Howlin: We can walk out there, I'll show you where they come from.